 Global High-level Dialogues

 6.3 Discussions on various aspects of cybersecurity—including technical aspects, cybercrime, privacy, data protection, and others—are spread across many forums and processes.
-Some of these have been hosted by various UN agencies, including the ITU or other international organizations, and others have been initiated by other stakeholders, such as the London Process, the Global Commission on the Stability of Cyberspace, groups such as the G20, as well as various other international and regional forums.
+Some of these have been hosted by various UN agencies, including the ITU or other international organizations, , as well as various other internationalorganizations .

 6.4 While all the forums and processes are doing a good job of raising awareness and improving understanding, it is important to identify synergies among these various efforts so that the international community can come together and find solutions.